 Why this matters

 Prospects want proof before they believe the story.
 "Avatars sound cool" is not a purchase reason.
-This note collects the actual academic work that supports the three claims we keep making in pitches:
+This note collects the actual academic work that supports the five claims we keep making in pitches:

 - Rich, face-to-face-like media beats text for complex interactions.